rust-lang/rfcs/style-guide/README.md

 ### Attributes

-Put each attribute on its own line, indented to the indentation of its item.
+Put each attribute on its own line, indented to the level of the item.
-In the case of inner attributes (`#!`), indent it to the inner indentation (the indentation of the item + 1).
+In the case of inner attributes (`#!`), indent it to the level of the inside of the item.
 Prefer outer attributes, where possible.

 For attributes with argument lists, format like functions.